-At 91 years young, Doris Buffett, big sister of billionaire and philanthropist Warren Buffett, is on a mission.
+At 91 years young, Doris Buffett, big sister of legendary investor and philanthropist Warren Buffett, is on a mission.
 When she inherited Berkshire Hathaway stock from a family trust in 1996, she dedicated the rest of her life to giving it away—all of it—mostly to individuals in trouble through no fault of their own.
 Doris is passionate about her responsibilities as a philanthropist.
 So far she’s given away more than $150 million of her money.
-She says she wants to give it all away; that she wants the last check she writes to bounce due to “insufficient funds.”

 In 2011, Doris established the Learning By Giving Foundation which began as a program at Davidson College in 2003.
 The foundation promotes the study of experiential philanthropy at various undergraduate colleges across the United States.
-The accredited courses help students understand the social and economic roles of the nonprofit sector and philanthropy, and the processes through which social change is funded and implemented across sectors.
 At the end of the semester, students are given real money to grant to local nonprofits in their community.
 Doris said the goal of Learning by Giving is to instill in students, “the urge to do things for others all of their lives; to see the need to do something, to be an activist, to work toward social justice.”
 She believes that this program will not only outlive her, but also create a ripple effect that will inspire generations to come.

 Doris has published two books, Giving it All Away: The Doris Buffett Story (2010) and Letters to Doris: One Woman’s Quest to Help Those with Nowhere Else to Turn (2018).